-Plant pathology involves the study of plants and pathogens at the genetic, biochemistry, physiological, cellular, population, and community levels, and how the knowledge derived is integrated and put into agricultural practice.
+Plant pathology involves the study of plants and pathogens at the genetic, biochemical, physiological, cellular, population, and community levels, and how the knowledge derived is integrated and put into agricultural practice.
 Prerequisite to effective research, teaching, and extension in plant pathology is a breadth of interdisciplinary interest and knowledge, in a department and in its individual members, reaching from ecology to microbiology, from meteorology to applied mathematics, and from molecular biology to communication skills.

-Plant pathology is a field that thrives in, and makes its greatest contribution to, comprehensive institution like the University of Wisconsin–Madison where the proximity and complementarity of basic sciences and the other applied agricultural sciences are exceptionally strong.
+Plant pathology is a field that thrives in, and makes its greatest contribution to, comprehensive institutions like the University of Wisconsin–Madison where the proximity and complementarity of basic sciences and the other applied agricultural sciences are exceptionally strong.

 Undergraduates in plant pathology can choose between two tracks.
 The plant-microbe biology track has courses in basic math and sciences; including biology, chemistry and physics, along with upper-level courses in plant pathology, biochemistry and microbiology.
-This track is geared toward students who have an interest in receiving a broad education in the basic science or plan to pursue a graduate degree.
+This track is geared toward students who have an interest in receiving a broad education in the basic science or plan to pursue a graduate or professional degree.
 The plant health and industry track includes some courses in basic math and sciences, as well as additional courses in agriculture and economics/management and upper-level courses in plant pathology, entomology and other agricultural sciences.
 This track is designed for students who intend to work in industry after receiving their undergraduate degree.
 More information about careers in plant pathology is available from the department.

 For those interested in graduate studies, the Department of Plant Pathology offers a broad program leading to M.S. and Ph.D. degrees, which is described in the Graduate School Catalog.
 Contact the department for more information.